mikeabasov/mbf/_posts/2012-08-21-ultimate-listening-dashboard.markdown

 ### 3. Add more feeds

-Go to Google and search for your own name (e.g. Mike Abasov).
+Go to Google and search for your own name (e.g. Misha Abasov).
 Choose to only search in the _News _and grab the RSS feed at the bottom.

 ![](/wp-content/uploads/2012/08/Screen-Shot-2012-08-20-at-1.05.12-AM.png)